 Choosing a therapist

-There are hundreds of different counselling and psychotherapy models.
+There are hundreds of different counselling and psychotherapy models – including CBT, person-centred counselling, humanistic therapy, integrative and holistic counselling, psychodynamic therapy, behaviour therapy, hypnotherapy and so on.
 This can be extremely confusing, particularly for vulnerable people seeking help.
 And it is no less confusing for GPs wishing to refer patients to an expert in dealing with emotional problems.

 It has only recently been realised that effective counselling or psychotherapy always depends on how attuned the counsellor is to the givens of human nature so, although most counsellors and psychotherapists are accredited by a professional body, this is no guarantee of their effectiveness.
 By contrast human givens practitioners have been rigorously assessed for their effectiveness.
 And the HGI activitely encourages its members to contribute to our ongoing outcome-informed research, which monitors their ongoing effectiveness.